-Uganda’s capital city, Kampala, derives its name from the Luganda kasozi ka Impala, or ‘Hill of Antelopes’, and was so named because 19th-century Buganda king once grazed impala on the slopes of a hill near Mengo palace.
+Uganda’s capital city Tour, Kampala, derives its name from the Luganda kasozi ka Impala, or ‘Hill of Antelopes’, and was so named because 19th-century Buganda king once grazed impala on the slopes of a hill near Mengo palace.
 The area had long been a centre of Buganda activity, with Kabaka Mutesa having his capital at Kasubi Hill and kabaka Mwanga established his at near by Mengo hill.
 The name Kasozi ka Impala was given specifically to the hill on which a British explorer and adventurer, Captain Fredric Lugard, established his fort in December 1890.

 At little fort and administrative post, Lugard hoisted the Imperial British East African Company flag, which was to be replaced by the union jack three years later.